-- In addition to penalties specified in this Code of Conduct for attendance and selected conduct, students may find their eligibility for a Georgia instruction permit or driver's license impacted by their school attendance and/or conduct. - Students applying for an instruction permit or driver's license must obtain from their school a letter certifying that they are currently enrolled in school and not under expulsion.
+- In addition to penalties specified in this Code of Conduct for attendance and selected conduct, students may find their eligibility for a Georgia instruction permit or driver's license impacted by their school attendance and/or conduct. - Students applying for an instruction permit or driver's license must obtain from their school a letter currently enrolled in school and not under expulsion.